-CH2M HILL Plateau Remediation Company (CHPRC) Community Commitments aim to promote opportunities in the local community for bringing next generation of workers to Hanford and enhancing a healthy quality of life/diversity in our community.
+CH2M HILL Plateau Remediation Company (CHPRC) Community Commitments aim to promote opportunities in the local community for bringing diversity, inclusion and the next generation of workers to Hanford.

 Our giving policy in our final years of the Plateau Remediation Contract focus on building a highway of talent to Hanford with an emphasis that includes educating K-12 learning institutions on STEM/trade skills, as well as college and apprenticeship programs that emphasize future Hanford worker possibilities at Hanford.